From Floor Sweeper To Film Maker. ↓

 I used to go scrumping on my own, climbing over garden walls and pinching people’s apples.
 Sometimes I would be terrified that I’d get caught.
 I’d be overwhelmed and panic, but I would still go and do it all over again.

-Geoff: No I never stayed on my own estate.
-I was one of these people that enjoyed going off and breaking the boundaries.
+Geoff: I was one of those people that enjoyed going off and breaking the boundaries.
 Hanging around miles and miles from where I lived.
 I was never comfortable just staying where I was.
 I always thought there was more.
 I wanted to break out of that cast and experience all sorts of different things and meet different people.
 I was overwhelmed at times and I was completely out of my depth, but that excited me.

 What did you want to be when you grew up?